-Ramadan is one of the 5 pillars of Islam we abide by, it’s more than just fasting or read the Qur’an, it’s a month that tests you, it brings you closer to God, well Allah (SWT) for us.
+Ramadan is one of the five pillars of Islam we abide by, it’s more than just fasting or read the Qur’an, it’s a month that tests you, it brings you closer to God – well, Allah (SWT) for us.

-So you are running a marathon in the middle of Ramadan, how do you plan to balance your training schedule and its obligations?
+You are running a marathon in the middle of Ramadan; how do you plan to balance your training schedule and its obligations?

-The fasting will be the most challenging part, not even a sip of water!
-That I could handle, it’s more the food intake, I won’t be having any nutritional gels or anything like that.”
+The fasting will be the most challenging part, as I can’t even take a sip of water.
+That I could handle, but it’s more the food intake, as I won’t be having any nutritional gels or anything like that.

 How challenging is the marathon training right now before Ramadan?

 I knew the race was going to fall one week before the end of Ramadan, so I knew I had to prepare my body beforehand.
 I’ve been training for nine weeks.
 Blimey… It’s not easy!
 But I took it really seriously.